 - Use the strategies of the normal behavior theory models to help your clients adapt and to maintain physical activity behaviors.

-- Find the principle of behavior change and their effects they have on clients who are beginning these new stages of physical activity and healthy active lifestyles.
+- Find the behavior change principle and its effects on clients who are beginning these new stages of physical activity and healthy active lifestyles.

-- Make use of the basic strategies to lower the chances of your client dropping out of the programs and take into account the adherence factors we see.
+- Use the basic strategies to lower the chances of your client dropping out of the programs and consider the adherence factors we see.

 It is not as simple as just educating people on what they need to do and the benefits they will receive from exercising and staying physically active.
-If it were, then we would see the majority of the population meeting these recommendations.
+We would see most of the population meeting these recommendations if it were.

 A big piece of getting people to adhere is going to be through the rapport built up, the mutual trust, and the understanding the trainer should have for the client’s level of readiness to change.

-A good trainer must be someone that is skilled in the coaching and motivation that they must provide for their clients.
+A good trainer must be skilled in the coaching and motivation they must provide for their clients.

 Behavior Theory Models

-There is not formula for us to simply predict the reason that some people will adopt healthy behaviors, and then some will not.
-In general, however, we do break down the behavior change into factors such as environmental, it being an ongoing process, and the behavioral intention and action not equaling the same thing.
+There is no formula for us to predict why some people will adopt healthy behaviors and others will not.
+In general, however, we do break down the behavior change into factors such as environmental, it being an ongoing process, and the behavioral intention and action not equal the same thing.
 These are the three broad categories we see.

-The personal trainer’s objective should be beyond just designing a workout that is great, and the goal should instead be to empower their clients to adopt a lifelong habit of regular physical activity.
+The personal trainer’s objective should be beyond just designing a great workout.
+Instead, the goal should empower their clients to adopt a lifelong habit of regular physical activity.

 Health Belief Model

-This model is on that states that people’s ideas and underlying emotions about illnesses, preventions, and treatments that may influence health behaviors and decisions about changing.
+This model is on that states that people’s ideas and underlying emotions about illnesses, preventions, and treatments may influence health behaviors and decisions about change.

-The outcome variable of interest here will be the decision to change, so the model is most applicable to people who are within the early stages of change and specifically when they begin to weigh the pros and cons.
+The outcome variable of interest here will be the decision to change, so the model is most applicable to people who are in the early stages of change and, specifically, when they begin to weigh the pros and cons.

-The decision to change breaks down into the perception of a health threat and the perception of a health behavior that is positive.
+The decision to change breaks down into the perception of a health threat and the perception of positive health behavior.

 The belief that something promotes health is broken down into the perceived susceptibility to an illness and the perceived level of seriousness for that illness.

-The second variables that come in are from the health behaviors and these consist of the benefits and the barriers that exist for someone when they are deciding on taking on a new health behavior.
+The second variables that come in are from the health behaviors and consist of the benefits and barriers that exist for someone when deciding on new health behavior.

-This essentially means that people pursue activities and goals in which they are naturally interested or form which they believe they will benefit from.
+This essentially means that people pursue activities and goals in which they are naturally interested or from which they believe they will benefit.

-We have intrinsic which is called autonomous motivation and it means that people feel as if they are behaving on their own free will.
+We have intrinsic, called autonomous motivation, which means that people feel as if they behave of their own free will.
 So, the motivation comes from them choosing to do something because they want to.

 Then we have the other form of motivation, which is extrinsic, or in the case of this theory, we call it controlled motivation.
 This has the desire to compete and win as the driving factor.

 In the context of exercise, an intrinsically motivated person would be someone that is engaged in exercise activities for the actual pleasure and experience that comes from the activity and just doing it.
-And then the extrinsically motivated person would be someone that desires to win and be better, not just play for fun.
+And then the extrinsically motivated person would desire to win and be better, not just play for fun.

 Most people will be some combination of these two forms of motivation.

-In the words of the self-determination theory, the three needs of people will be competence, autonomy and relatedness.
+In the self-determination theory’s words, people’s three needs will be competence, autonomy, and relatedness.

 Competence is the relation to self-perception that someone can successfully perform some task, which will be enhanced when the person receives forms of performance feedback in addition.
-Negative feedback is going to diminish the perception of the person and thwart the overall intrinsic motivation.
+Negative feedback will diminish the person’s perception and thwart the overall intrinsic motivation.

-Autonomy is important in the sense that someone must feel that their behaviors are being self-determined, instead of those being coerced and controlled by someone else.
+Autonomy is important because someone must feel that their behaviors are being self-determined, instead of being coerced and controlled by someone else.

-The relatedness aspects of the environments we workout in will mean that the person must feel some sense of belonging and being connected with the other people, so that the intrinsic motivation they have will flourish.
+The relatedness aspects of the environments we work in will mean that the person must feel some sense of belonging and be connected with the other people so that their intrinsic motivation will flourish.

 Personal trainers have the goal of meeting the basic psychological needs of their clients by:

-Creating opportunities for mastery experiences through the offering of the appropriate challenges and consistent forms of positive feedback.
+Creating opportunities for mastery experiences through offering appropriate challenges and consistent forms of positive feedback.

 Including the client in their goal setting and design of the program so that we work to maintain autonomy for the theory.